Trusted WordPress tutorials, when you need them most.

 How to use Post Revisions to Undo Changes in WordPress

-WordPress displays the number of revisions under the ‘Document’ panel on the post/page edit screen.
+WordPress displays the number of revisions under the ‘Post’ panel on the post/page edit screen in the WordPress block editor.

 You can find that on the right-hand side of your post editor screen.
-Clicking on the ‘Revisions’ will take you to post revisions screen.
+Clicking on the ‘Revisions’ tab will take you to the post revisions screen.

 WordPress Post revision screen

-Changes made in each revision will be highlighted in green and pink colors.
-On the top, you can see the user who made these changes, time, and other information.
+Changes made in each revision will be highlighted in green and pink.
+At the top, you can see the user who made these changes, the time, and other information.

 WordPress will also let you know if a revision is an autosave or a draft.